philadams-zz/philadams.net/src/quotes.md

 > improbable lacks. _Douglas Adams_

 -
+> Smooth seas do not make skillful sailors. _African proverb_

+-
 > A champion has to have the skill, and the will.
 But the will must be stronger
 > than the skill. _Muhammad Ali_